nick-ng/poe-map-team/LAB_GEMS.md

 - 3.0 Purifying Flame (1, Purifying Flame of Revelations)
 - 3.0 Searing Bond (1, Searing Bond of Detonation)
 - 2.0 Divine Blast (1, Divine Blast of Radiance)
-- 2.0 Holy Hammers (1, Holy Hammers of Spirals)
 - 2.0 Holy Sweep (1, Holy Sweep of Hammerfalls)
 - 2.0 Leap Slam (1, Leap Slam of Groundbreaking)
 - 2.0 Rage Vortex (1, Rage Vortex of Berserking)
 - 2.0 Smite (1, Smite of Divine Judgement)
+- 2.0 Summon Flame Golem (2, Summon Flame Golem of Hordes, Summon Flame Golem of the Meteor)
 - 2.0 Volcanic Fissure (1, Volcanic Fissure of Snaking)
 - 2.0 Rain of Arrows (2, Rain of Arrows of Saturation, Rain of Arrows of Artillery)
 - 2.0 Viper Strike (1, Viper Strike of the Mamba)